x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 2. Make sure there aren't any existing public folders or public folder mailboxes in Exchange Online.
 If you do discover public folders in Exchange Online after following the steps below, it's important to determine why they are there and who in your organization started a public folder hierarchy before you begin removing any public folders and public folder mailboxes.

    a.
-In Office 365 or Exchange Online PowerShell, run the following command to see if any public folders mailboxes exist.
+In Exchange Online PowerShell, run the following command to see if any public folders mailboxes exist:

       ```
       Get-Mailbox -PublicFolder